South America’s second-largest forest is also burning

 That said, there’s no “out of sight, out of mind” when it comes to social and environmental justice.
 If South America’s great Gran Chaco forest continues to be leveled at the current rates, it will recede before most people even knew it existed.

-Joel E. Correia, Assistant Professor of Latin American Studies, University of Florida
+Joel E. Correia, assistant professor of Latin American Studies, University of Florida

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.